BART - A Bayesian machine learning workflow for complex spatial data

 ## rmse = 0.29

-Compared to the first BART model, the second one saw a reduction in Pseudo-R² from 0.93 to 0.82, equating to a 12% reduction in explained variability.
-The RMSE increased from 0.18 to 0.29, indicating that the final model predicted age-adjusted incidence rates of COVID-19 for German counties with an accuracy of +/− 1.3 cases per 100,000.
-Again we need to check error assumptions and fitted vs. actual values.
+Compared to the first model, the Pseudo-R² decreases from 0.92 to 0.82, equating to a 11% reduction in explained variance.
+The RMSE increased from 0.19 to 0.29, indicating that the final model predicts the age-adjusted incidence rate of COVID-19 with an accuracy of roughly +/− 1.3 cases per 100,000.
+Let’s again check the diagnostic plots:

 check_bart_error_assumptions(bm_final)